-The first thought that ran through me when I heard about the movie ‘Jungle’ was that the plot would be similar to ‘Jurassic Park or Mowgli’ and realizing that it is starred by Daniel Radcliffe.
-My thoughts were like what could this wizard guy do in a biopic movie directed by Greg McLean and written by Justin Monjo?
+The first thought that ran through me when I heard about the movie ‘Jungle’ was that the plot would be similar to ‘Jurassic Park or Mowgli’.
+Realizing that it is starred by Daniel Radcliffe my thoughts were like what could this wizard guy do in a biopic movie directed by Greg McLean and written by Justin Monjo?
 Will he do justice to the story?
 But the trailer itself shattered all my assumptions and urged me to the movie, which left me in a hangover for several hours.
 Just watch the trailer yourself before you read anything further.

 How hard is it to breathe?

 It’s just the process of breathing in and exhaling out right?
 But the movie portraying the real life of Yossi Ghinsberg shows how difficult it is to breathe, eat and survive the ordeal to keep the brain working and the heart beating through the duress of his journey in the Amazon forest.
 What if we get stuck in an unknown wildness- alone with no food, no one to talk to, no clue on what to do or what will happen next… as nature has only one law- SURVIVAL.
 The complete misery of surviving…

 “The never-ending flapping wings bounded in a cage… the infinite line willing to evade… a journey to discover freedom within self…”

 Tracks is a 2013 Australian drama film starring Mia Wasikowska and directed by John Curran urging to ‘leave everything behind’.
 Tracks are the real-life, gritty portrayal of a truly inspiring woman Robyn Davidson who trekked 1700 miles across the Australian outback – from Alice Springs to the Indian Ocean, with her four camels and a dog, Destiny, in the year of 1977.